What Happens on Closing Day for the Home Buyer?

 Most people realize they'll be signing a lot of documents at the closing.
 (And that much is true.)
 But the rest of the process can be something of a mystery to the average home buyer — especially first-timers who've never been through it before.
 So let's take a closer look at what happens on closing day for home buyers.

-What Happens On Closing Day?
+What Happens at Closing for Buyers

 - The seller will receive any proceeds they earned from the sale, once their mortgage balance and closing costs have been paid off.